imyhxy/eason-chan/docs/eason_chan/albums/你的陈奕迅_国语精选_6423/songs/because_you_re_good_to_me_65400/README.md

 * Because you're good to me' babe' i know.
 * You're no good.
 * It's no good to be in love with you again.
-* Because you're good to me' babe' i know.
-* That you're up to something and i don't like it.
-* Because you're good to me' babe' i know.
-* You're no good.
-* It's no good to be in love with you again.
 *
 * Because you're good to me' babe' i know.
 * That you're up to something and i don't like it.